ls-cat-org/lscat-image-server/README.md

   libbz2-dev libtiff-dev libjpeg-dev libturbojpeg-dev
 ```

-After starting a local redis server and obtaining all dependencies, please run the following commands to build and install the Image Server:
+After starting a local redis server and obtaining all dependencies,
+please run the following commands to build, install, and run the Image Server:
 ```
 git clone <this repo>
 cd <your clone>
 make
 sudo make install
+systemctl enable --now lscat-image-server.service
 ```

-To deploy the Image Server the way most LS-CAT members expect to use it, please run the following commands:
+To monitor the activity of the image server, please tail the log as shown below:
 ```
-screen -DRR
-is
+tail -f /var/log/lscat/is.log
 ```

+Note that image server restarts itself every 2 hours.
+This is a workaround for the many bugs that Keith Brister left unfixed.
+This software is deprecated and subject to replacement in the near future.

 Overview
 --------